 - St. Irenaeus of Lyon wrote of “all who are born again in God, the infants, and the small children . . . and the mature.”

-- St. Hippolytus of Rome insisted “first you should baptize the little ones.”
+- St. Hippolytus of Rome insisted, “first you should baptize the little ones.”

-Many of the greatest Fathers of the third and fourth centuries did not receive baptism until adulthood, mostly for political reasons, despite having Christian parents.
+Many of the greatest Fathers of the third and fourth centuries did not receive baptism until adulthood.
+Mostly for political reasons, despite having Christian parents.
 Many of these Fathers later insisted in their teachings that families baptize their newborn children, notably St. John Chrysostom, St. Ambrose, and St. Cyril of Alexandria.

 Conclusion

 The Lord Jesus Christ taught saying, “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven (Matthew 18:3).
-Far from being unbaptized Christians and second-class citizens in the Church, Orthodox children are both fully baptized, chrismated, and communing members of the Body of Christ, and the models for us adults.
+Far from being unbaptized Christians and second-class citizens in the Church, Orthodox children are fully baptized, chrismated, and communing members of the Body of Christ, and the models for us adults.
 It is not the children who must grow up and become like adults to be baptized and saved.
 On the contrary!
 It is the adults who must become like children if they hope to be saved.

 Read More: 7 Sacraments in the Orthodox Church